ether/etherpad-lite/CONTRIBUTING.md

  * Co-Author and Publish CVEs
  * Work with SFC to maintain legal side of project
  * Maintain TODO page - https://github.com/ether/etherpad-lite/wiki/TODO#IMPORTANT_TODOS
+ * Replying to messages on IRC / The Mailing list / Emails